abstractitptyltd/puppet-monitoring/README.md

 New stuff and bug fixes
 -----------------------

+added a define for creating nagios hostgroups added getting hostgroup set by and ENC or other method that sets $::hostgroup `monitoring::params::host_groups` can now be an array or a , separated string including sudo in base class as it's needed now including more exported nagios resources

 added a few new commands
 `check_http_port_string` for checking the existence of a string on a web page `check_https_port_string` for checking the existence of a string on a https web page